 The FDA has recently approved several new medications that take differing approaches to treating the disease.
 Latanoprostene bunod ophthalmic solution (Vyzulta™) is similar to latanoprost, but it also releases nitric oxide, which is thought to relax the trabecular meshwork to increase drainage of aqueous humor and improve aqueous humor outflow.
 Netarsudil ophthalmic solution (Rhopressa®) also works by relaxing the trabecular meshwork, although differently, and also has other effects that all help to reduce eye pressure.

-The newest eye drop to arrive is a combination of netarsudil and latanoprost (Rocklatan™) which has the convenience of once a day dosing at bedtime.
+Another eye drop to arrive is a combination of netarsudil and latanoprost (Rocklatan™) which has the convenience of once a day dosing at bedtime.

 - Latanoprostene bunod ophthalmic solution (Vyzulta™)

 In March 2020, the FDA has approved Durysta™, a new long-term, biodegradable eye implant, containing bimatoprost (prostaglandin analog) to reduce eye pressure in people with ocular hypertension or open-angle glaucoma.
 Durysta is currently indicated as a single-use implant, and patients who receive thee implant would not be able to be re-administered a second time.

 There are many types of operating room surgery, and a lot of different factors go into your ophthalmologist’s decision about what surgery he or she may recommend.
 The common theme among these surgeries is to lower eye pressure, whether by increasing the amount of fluid that drains out of the eye or decreasing the amount of fluid produced by the eye.
 The first mechanism (increasing outflow) usually results in lower eye pressures and is typically the first strategy used.
 Two of the most common glaucoma surgeries are trabeculectomy and tube shunt surgery.